Move WordPress off slow shared hosting before your renewal…

 This is an example of the alerts I was getting from Jetpack.
 Ugly, right?
 It gets much worse.

-Here’s all the Jetpack alerts I received since June.
+Here are all the Jetpack alerts I have received since June.
 Really Ugly, right?
 This is only 5 months.

 Now you see what I mean?
 It was time to take ACTION!

 For a couple of months now I’ve been doing research on cloud providers because I knew my hosting plan was ending in December and I wanted to be prepared…